Siddanth-S/WEC-Containerization_task/README.md

 # Project Documentation: Dockerizing a Rails Application with Nginx and MySQL

 Hello, this is Siddanth, pursuing Civil Engg.
-(I year) !
+(2nd year) !
 I'm going to guide you how I was able to setup Rails application in a Docker environment, step by step.
 This setup includes running our app with a separate MySQL database container, using Nginx as a reverse proxy, adding persistence, managing containers with Docker Compose, and implementing rate limiting with Nginx.

 ## Flow of the application